Manumission inscriptions at Delphi: Manumission inscriptions as a source of information

 Despite their stylized expressions, these inscriptions offer an insights into Greek social and demographic history.
 Over 60% of the manumission inscriptions of Delphi concern female slaves.
 A comparison of prices proves that most female slaves were manumitted at a price roughly 20% lower than men.
 However, it seems that liberation in many cases was not complete: slaves are required under a paramone clause to stay with their ex masters for a specific period of time or until the latter passed away.
 One wonders what kind of freedom this was, but it seems that in some cases this was considered better than nothing, as the master did not have complete rights of life and death over them; furthermore, there were cases in which the slaves had become almost members of the family, so they did not want to be separated from their social environment, yet they would rather have the choice.

 The manumission acts were usually attended by witnesses, whose names are also mentioned on the inscription.
 The other people mentioned are the priests of the temple of Apollo and thus manumission inscriptions constitute an excellent source for tracing the succession lists of the priesthood of Delphi.

-The formula of a manumission inscription

-A typical manumission inscription is that of the female slave Meda: